Olat-nji/midone-admin/README.md

 ```php
 php artisan migrate:fresh --seed
 ```
-You also need to configure your app url to point to your application directory provided the application in local:
+You also need to configure your app url to point to your application directory provided the application is local:
-.env
+Your .env file
 ```php
 APP_URL=http://localhost/your-app/public
 ```
 And your asset url has to point to the application directory to allow required assets in public folder to be seen:
+Your .env file

 ```php
 ASSET_URL=http://localhost/your-app/public